Picovoice/leopard/README.md

 The demo transcribes a set of audio files provided as command line arguments.
 The demo has been tested using Python 3.6 on a machine running Ubuntu 18.04 (x86_64).
 Note that the audio files need to be single-channel, 16KHz, and 16-bit linearly-encoded.
-For more information about audio requirements refer to [pv_leopard.h](/include/pv_leopard.h).
-The following transcribes the WAV file located in the resource directory.
+For more information about audio requirements, refer to [pv_leopard.h](/include/pv_leopard.h).
+The following transcribes the WAV file located in the resource directory:

 ```bash
 python demo/python/leopard_demo.py --audio_paths resources/audio_samples/test.wav
 ```

-In order to transcribe multiple files provide their paths as below.
+In order to transcribe multiple files provide their paths:

 ```bash
 python demo/python/leopard_demo.py --audio_paths PATH_TO_AUDIO_FILE_1 PATH_TO_AUDIO_FILE_2 PATH_TO_AUDIO_FILE_3